Bartoe Sets Table as Karns City Feasts on Coudersport for Playoff Win; Johnsonburg Stuns C-L; Union/ACV, ECC, Port Allegany All Advance

 Drew Evens started, going 3⅔ innings.
 He struck out five.

-Evens also went 2 for 3 with a double, a RBI and three runs scored.
+Evens also went 2 for 3 with a double, an RBI and three runs scored.

 CLASS A